5H1N0B11/flightgear-mirage2000/Mirage-2000/Docs/manual_rst/weapons.rst

 Always the primary coordinates will be used to create/update targets, but a secondary pair can be input as well.
 A button can swap the primary and secondary coordinates.

 A sniped target (simulating what would be done with a laser) can be created with a button based on the primary coordinates.
-NB: the view can temporarily be changed automatically, such that the coordinate including its elevation above sea level can be fetched behind the scenes).
+NB: the view can temporarily be changed automatically, such that the coordinate including its elevation above sea level can be fetched behind the scenes.

 The target can then be designated using another button.